rsoliman1/2023-Winter-Internship/README.md

 Please note that certain files, such as the dataset and other provided files, are not included due to restrictions on public distribution as per Bechtel's policies.

-For detailed information about the project requirements, refer to the file titled 'Sprinternship Challenge Project'.
+To learn more in detail about the project description, refer to the file titled 'Sprinternship Challenge Project'.